(Broken Kneecap; Fracture, Patella; Kneecap Fracture; Patellar Fracture)

 This injury happens when there is a break in the patella.
 The patella is a large, movable bone at the front of the knee.

-These factors increase your chance of developing a patella fracture:
+Factors that may increase your risk of developing a patella fracture include:

 Tell your doctor if you have any of these risk factors.